BIO00066I Workshop 4

 To quantify the concentration of pNP and therefore the activity of the enzyme in unknown samples we’ll create a standard curve of known values of pNP and then interpolate the unknown pNP values in our sample from this.

 First, install the gganimate package.
-We will use this to creating moving plots later.
-You only need to do this once.
+We will use this to create moving plots later.

 install.packages("gganimate")